interledger/coil-wordpress-plugin/README.md

 ### 💻 Developers

-Below you will find some information on how to run scripts.
+Below you will find some information on how to run scripts for Gutenberg.

 >You can find the most recent version of this guide [here](https://github.com/ahmadawais/create-guten-block).